Demosth3nes/javascript-learning/README.md

 }
 ```

 The first console.log will count from 0 -> 4, however the second will be 5 each time.
 Why you ask?
-Because with var it is hoisted, and not rebound every iteration within the scope, so it is always referencing the same variable sitting in the parent/global scope.
+Because ***var*** is hoisted, and not re-bound every iteration within the scope, so it is always referencing the same variable sitting in the parent/global scope.
 Let on the other hand is rebound each iteration as it is block scoped, so each time the loop is ran, let is being assigned the new index.

 ```
 (let i = 0;i < 5; i++) {